backblaze-b2-samples/b2listen/README.md

 You will also need a local service to receive, and optionally act on, event notification messages.
 If you are experimenting with B2listen and don't have a suitable service, you can activate B2listen's [embedded HTTP server](#running-the-embedded-http-server) to receive and display incoming messages.

+Optionally, if you wish to deliver events to multiple local services, you can use B2listen with the [Backblaze B2 Event Broker](https://github.com/backblaze-b2-samples/b2-event-broker); see [below](#using-b2listen-with-the-backblaze-b2-event-broker) for details.

 ## Configuration

 You must set environment variables containing your Backblaze B2 application key and its ID: `B2_APPLICATION_KEY` and `B2_APPLICATION_KEY_ID` respectively.
 You can set these in the environment, in a `.env` file, or on the Docker command-line.

 This repo includes a template file, `.env.template`.
-Copy it to `.env`, then edit it as follows:
+You can copy it to `.env`, then edit it as follows:
 ```dotenv
 B2_APPLICATION_KEY_ID=Your-Application-Key-ID
 B2_APPLICATION_KEY=Your-Application-Key